1972 Chevelle Interiors

 The NK2 Deluxe steering wheel was carried over from 1971 and sold quite a few more in this year; 9,586 were sold in 1972.

 The NK4 Sport steering wheel is essentially the same as the 1971 model year and only available in black.
-Note the bowtie emblem on the Malibu in the top photo and the SS emblem in the SS optioned Malibu in the lower photo.
-In 1972 20,486 NK4 Sport steering wheels were sold.
+Note the bowtie emblem on the wheel in the top photo and the SS emblem in the lower photo.
+SS optioned Chevelles have been found with both optional NK4 steering wheels, some with the SS button and some with just the bowtie.
+Whether the owner's of those with the SS button were just 'upgrading' to the SS button isn't known but, according to reliable sources the NK4 steering wheel only came with the bowtie button.
+1972 20,486 NK4 Sport steering wheels were sold.

 As in 1971, the GMC sprint steering wheel was essentially the same its U.S. counterpart with the exception being the GMC script.

 The Nomad series door panels were stylish but devoid of any bright trim like the 1971 model year.